 Vacations are all about rest, relaxation, and getting away from your typical routine and surroundings.
 With staycations on the rise, more people are looking to buy second homes or vacation homes where they can get away while having a place to call their own for the season.

 Along with being a great way to stay extra comfortable on your vacations, vacation homes can also make great investments and potentially bring you some extra income.
 Of course, purchasing any property can come with its complexities, even more so with a second home.
-Learn more about buying a vacation home with our guide below.

 While some seasons might be better for buying a property than others, there generally isn’t a wrong time to buy.
 That largely depends on your finances and goals.
 Start by considering the “why” of owning a vacation home.
 Is it an investment, a place to get away, or a mix of both?
 Is it potentially a future retirement home?
 Answering these questions can give you a better idea of what actually to look for in a property.